 In this lesson, you will learn the effects of the different medical interventions on both the mother and baby, both during labour itself and how this affects the support that you or the partner can give, as well as the effects postnatally

 - 6: How to prepare birth preparation sessions: either with couples or with groups

 In this lesson, you will learn how to create birth preparation sessions.
 You will be given some ideas of how to structure this as well as some sample resources including a lesson plan, handout and evaluation form

 - 7: Integrating your knowledge into your practice

-Suzanne has been teaching this course in person since 1999 and this on line course cover the highlights of the in person course.
+Suzanne has been teaching this supporting birth course in person since 1999 and this on line course includes the highlights of the in person course.
 It gives you key skills to be able to safely and effectively work with women in the third trimester preparing for birth, attend births or create birth preparation sessions or classes for women and their birth partners.
-You will reflect on how you want to work during this time and create materials to support you to do this
+You will reflect on how you want to work during this time and create materials to support you to do this.

 Suzanne has an incredible wealth of knowledge on the perinatal period, using both eastern and western approaches and presenting a balanced view.
 Considering the needs of a pregnant client was one of my main inspirations to go on and train as a midwife.
 I've now been a registered midwife for four years, and use massage techniques on women in labour on almost every shift I work on my busy labour ward, as well as working as a specialist pregnancy massage therapist privately.
 I am incredibly grateful I took the step to do Suzanne's course.